 Hrvoje Vargic is originally from a small town of Ðakovo in the eastern part of Croatia, but moved to Zagreb when he was 18 to pursue his studies.
 He holds a BA in Business and Master of Arts in Economics from the University of Zagreb.
 Prior to being selected as WYA Europe Regional Director, he worked as project manager for a business consultancy company.
 He also holds a second BA in Philosophy and has finished the MA Philosophy Program of the University of Zagreb.
 Hrvoje was one of the founders of the WYA Croatia Chapter in 2012, and was part of several other civic initiatives in Croatia.
 He has given several speeches in different symposia and conferences, published a scientific article in a peer reviewed journal, and co-authored a book on EU project management.
 He is happily married to Maja, who is his greatest supporter.

 Experts in the field of the theme, including activists, businessmen, researchers, and scholastics, presented global issues to the participants.
 The positions expressed by the lecturers in the ISF greatly influenced the declaration made.
 Hosting the ISF at United Nations Headquarters allowed participants to learn about the UN system by experiencing it through attendance at concurrent UN Commissions and other meetings.
 As a diverse group of people from different parts of the world, delegates experienced different cultures and shared a part of themselves at the negotiations.
 The discussions tackled topics reflecting insights from their respective regions.

 Many thanks to the Permanent Mission of St. Lucia to the United Nations for their support of this event!

-The Declaration on Good Governance and Human Flourishing will soon be officially published on the WYA website.
+The Declaration on Good Governance and Human Flourishing is now available on WYA’s Declarations page.